Scenes of Canada: Legacy

 When first issued into circulation, there were about 370 million banknotes in circulation from the 1954 Series, 1937 Series, and 1935 Series, having a total face value of about $3.4 billion.
-With the release of the first banknote in June 1970, newspaper articles began referring to the banknote series as "multicolored money" and the "rainbow series", and stating that multicoloured banknotes were returning to Canada since the Bank of Canada had assumed the role as the country's only banknote supplier in 1935.
+With the release of the first banknote in June 1970, newspaper articles began referring to the banknote series as "multicoloured money" and the "rainbow series", and stating that multicoloured banknotes were returning to Canada since the Bank of Canada had assumed the role as the country's only banknote supplier in 1935.
 Some retailers did not believe that the $20, the first banknote of the series issued into circulation, was real currency.

 Because of wearing from use, the average banknote had a life expectancy of between nine and twelve months before being withdrawn from circulation.
 In June 1987, the Bank of Canada announced that the $1 banknote would be replaced by the loonie, a $1 coin with a longer lifespan that would reduce production costs for the central bank by about $175 million over 20 years.
 It expected to cease distribution of the $1 banknote by January 1989, but ultimately delayed the final distribution until 30 June 1989.
 About 19 million banknote stack wrappers were printed with the words "Be ready for the change!
 Order and use the new coin now!" in preparation for the change.
 The Bank of Canada stated that withdrawing most of the 300 million $1 banknotes from circulation would take about three months.
 The Royal Canadian Mint also increased the number of loonies released into circulation from 1 million in January 1989 to 9.8 million during one week in June.
 Acceptance of the loonie was initially poor, so banks and retailers continued to conduct transactions using the banknotes.
 By March 1989, support for the change to the $1 coin was 39% among Canadians surveyed by the Royal Canadian Mint, and 36% were opposed to the change.